-TT Secretaries Julie Chasin and Kathryn Morris set out all you need to know about TT’s below.
-As always, get in touch if you want to know more, join our February TT training session, or join the league and sign up to a race right now!
+TT Secretaries Kathryn Morris and Debra Ogden set out all you need to know about TT’s below.
+As always, get in touch if you want to know more, join our March TT training session, or join the league and sign up to a race right now!

 The race of truth

 Often referred to as “the race of truth”, time trials are the simplest form of bike racing.
 Riders set off individually at one minute intervals and are timed over a set course; the rider who records the fastest time is the winner.
 Unlike other forms of racing, riders are un-paced and there is no teamwork.
 It is you, on your own, against the clock, aiming to finish as quickly as you can.
 You ride on your own, at your own pace.
 You may overtake other riders or be overtaken by others, but you may not draft in another rider’s slipstream.
 The challenge lies in balancing your pace so that you are managing to race just “on the rivet” [at your limit] – finding the pace that allows you to go as quickly as you can without “blowing up” [running out of energy] before the race is over.

 The great thing about time trialling is that anyone can do it.
 If you look around a typical race HQ you will see all sorts of riders; fast and slow, young and old, experienced and inexperienced.
 Some will have top end, sleek aero machines, with every aero advantage they can think of (and afford), while others will be on an old bike from their shed (occasionally you’ll even see a tandem or tricycle!).
 But everyone has the same goal: trying to beat their own personal best time.
 Everyone there was also a beginner racer once and many are happy to share their experience and knowledge.